Generating the jobs of the 21st century at Fishermans Bend

 A major step forward in the transformation of Fishermans Bend was announced in September 2016 with plans to develop Australia's leading design, engineering and technology district at the General Motors Holden (GMH) site between Salmon Street and Todd Road.

 The Government’s strategic purchase of this site, located in the heart of Fishermans Bend will bring together industry leaders in the cutting edge areas of aerospace, defence, transportation technologies, and more.

 This project will drive private sector investment into the Fishermans Bend Employment Precinct and this strategically located site will see key industry players, education and research organisations work together to grow Victoria's design, engineering and technology capacity and create thousands of high value jobs.

-The GMH site is a key catalyst project for Fishermans Bend and showcases the transition of the Employment Precinct into one of Australia's leading places for leadership in innovation.
+The former GMH site is a key catalyst project for Fishermans Bend and showcases the transition of the Employment Precinct into one of Australia's leading places for leadership in innovation.

 In December 2017, Australia's highest-ranked university, the University of Melbourne, announced it will build a new campus in Fishermans Bend as part of an almost $1 billion commitment to create a world-class engineering school.

 Set to open in the early 2020s, the new campus will cover seven hectares of the former GMH site.
 The new campus will see over 1000 new engineering and IT students and academics collaborating with industry leaders in cutting edge fields.

 The site is the perfect setting for world-leading research and industry collaboration.
 The unique location will allow the university to undertake large scale research and innovation that can’t be accommodated on the Parkville campus, such as wind and water tunnels, and electric vehicle and engine propulsion testing.